2018 Bikepacking Awards: Gear of the Year

 SQ Labs 30X16° Bars

-The 30X 16˚ is a really comfortable, high-performance handlebar with a shape that will likely suit those who favor the control that comes with a trail handlebar, but want to alleviate some of the pressure from their wrists.
+The 30X 16˚ is a really comfortable, high-performance handlebar with a shape that will likely suit those who favor the control that comes with a trail handlebar, but want to alleviate some of the pressure on their wrists.
 These bars feature a 16˚ backsweep, a 780mm width and are available in a 15mm, 30mm, or 45mm rise to suit your needs.
 There’s both a less costly aluminium version and higher end carbon one (235g), which should help take some of the sting out of a rigid setup.
 More details can be found in our Low Down on alt handlebars.

 Top Five Frills of 2018